mbernier4453/Projects/StaticDashboard/README.md

 # Static Dashboard

-A lightweight Streamlit dashboard for market charting.
+Streamlit app for building and charting watchlists.

 ## Features
+- Create and manage custom watchlists
+- Plot candlestick charts for any ticker or full watchlist
-- Candlestick charts with moving averages and Bollinger Bands
+- Moving averages and Bollinger Bands built in
-- Handles non-trading days without gaps for smoother timelines
+- Handles non-trading days without gaps
-- Built with Python (Streamlit, pandas, yfinance, mplfinance)
+- Works with single ticker or multi-ticker lists

 ## Usage
 1. Clone the repository.
 2. Install dependencies from `requirements.txt`.
 3. Run `streamlit run main.py`.
+4. Add tickers to a watchlist or enter one ticker for quick charts.

-## Notes
+## Tech
+- Python (Streamlit)
-- Designed for quick local or hosted deployment.
+- yfinance for data
-- Data sourced through Yahoo Finance API (via yfinance).
-- Plots render directly in the browser.
+- pandas and numpy for processing
+- mplfinance and matplotlib for visualization